mrahhal/MR.AspNet.Deps/README.md

 An opinionated library that manages client side resources in AspNet 5 (js, css, scss, ...)

+Check the gulp-aspnet-deps's [folder](src/gulp-aspnet-deps) for info about it.

 ## Note
 This is a work in progress.
 When done, the process will consist of using a `bundle` tag helper + a gulp plugin to help with processing the bundles.
 All of this will depend on `deps.json`.